 I hate how cords and adapters lying around make even a clean room look untidy- so I developed this methods for using basic, cheap hardware to create a retractable phone charger that fits basically any dresser, bedside table, or night stand- even vintage ones!

-Supplies Needed to Create an Charger that Retracts behind Furniture when Not in Use:
+Supplies Needed to Create a Retractable Phone Charger that retreats from view when Not in Use:

 • Small Hammer